Understand Windows Defender Application Control (WDAC) policy rules and file rules

 You can also use the following macros when the exact volume may vary:

-When authoring WDAC policies with Microsoft Configuration Manager (MEMCM), you can instruct MEMCM to create rules for specified files and folders.
+When authoring WDAC policies with Configuration Manager, there is an option to create rules for specified files and folders.
 These rules aren't WDAC filepath rules.
-Rather, MEMCM performs a one-time scan of the specified files and folders and builds rules for any binaries found in those locations at the time of that scan.
-File changes to those specified files and folders after that scan won't be allowed unless the MEMCM policy is reapplied.
+Rather, Configuration Manager performs a one-time scan of the specified files and folders and builds rules for any binaries found in those locations at the time of that scan.
+File changes to those specified files and folders after that scan won't be allowed unless the Configuration Manager policy is reapplied.

 More information about hashes

 WDAC uses the Authenticode/PE image hash algorithm when calculating the hash of a file.
-Unlike the more popular, but less secure, flat file hash, the Authenticode hash calculation omits the file's checksum and the Certificate Table and the Attribute Certificate Table.
-Therefore, the Authenticode hash of a file doesn't change when the file is re-signed or timestamped, or the digital signature is removed from the file.
+Unlike the more commonly known flat file hash, the Authenticode hash calculation omits the file's checksum, the Certificate Table, and the Attribute Certificate Table.
+Therefore, the Authenticode hash of a file doesn't change when the file's signatures and timestamps are altered, or when a digital signature is removed from the file.
 With the help of the Authenticode hash, WDAC provides added security and less management overhead so customers don't need to revise the policy hash rules when the digital signature on the file is updated.

 The Authenticode/PE image hash can be calculated for digitally signed and unsigned files.

 Why does scan create four hash rules per XML file?

 The PowerShell cmdlet produces an Authenticode Sha1 Hash, Sha256 Hash, Sha1 Page Hash, Sha256 Page Hash.
 During validation, WDAC selects which hashes are calculated based on how the file is signed and the scenario in which the file is used.
 For example, if the file is page-hash signed, WDAC validates each page of the file and avoids loading the entire file in memory to calculate the full sha256 authenticode hash.